 Could Your Lateral Pterygoid Muscle Be Causing TMJ Pain?

-Whether you refer to this muscle as the lateral or external pterygoid, it is a small, thick muscle found on both sides of the skull, just below the temples.
-According to the Loyola University Medical Education Network, it has two heads that originate from sections of the sphenoid bone in the skull.
-Both heads attach to the mandibular condyle, where the lower jawbone and the TMJ meet.
+Your lateral pterygoid is a small, thick muscle found on both sides of your skull, just below the temples.
+This muscle has two "heads" that originate from sections of the skull's sphenoid bone, which has several other projected muscles.
+Both of the heads of your lateral pterygoid attach to the mandibular condyle.
+This is where the lower jawbone and the temporomandibular joint meet.

-A paper in the Journal of Manual & Manipulative Therapy explains that this muscle has the primary responsibility of opening the mouth, and it is the strongest muscle involved in moving the jaw side to side and forward and back so that you can grind and chew food.
+While that description has many terminologies you probably are unfamiliar with, what's most important to understand is that your lateral pterygoid has the primary responsibility of opening the mouth.
+It is the strongest muscle involved in moving your jaw side to side and forward and back, enabling you to grind and chew food, speak, and sing!

-Just think about how many times a day you open your mouth to talk or chew food.
-It's no wonder the lateral pterygoid is considered one of the hardest working muscles of mastication.
-According to a review published in the Journal of Bodywork & Movement Therapies, it can develop a trigger point, which is similar to a knot you may get in your neck when you sleep in an odd position.
-This trigger point can lead to discomfort and pain in the TMJ.
-In fact, the review notes that the lateral pterygoid is closely related to the TMJ and plays a key role TMJ dysfunction.
+Think about how many times a day you open your mouth to talk or chew food.
+It's no wonder the lateral pterygoid is one of the most heavily used working muscles of your mouth!
+According to a review published in the Journal of Bodywork & Movement Therapies, it can develop a trigger point.
+A trigger point can lead to lateral pterygoid muscle pain.
+Think of this trigger point as similar to a knot you get in your neck when you sleep in an odd position.
+It's uncomfortable and pretty persistent until you get it out.
+And the trigger point found in your lateral pterygoid can actually lead to discomfort and pain in your TMJ.
+This is because it's related to the TMJ and plays a crucial role in TMJ dysfunction.

 - Eat soft foods and avoid chewing gum.